-- Demonstrate a robot that goes forward for 4 seconds - 4.
+- Basic LEGO robot, exhibitor designed and built; must have the robot for judging, but may leave a picture of the robot for display - 2.
+Any other robot, exhibitor designed and built - 3.
+Demonstrate a robot that goes forward for 4 seconds - 4.
 Demonstrate a robot that goes left 3 different ways - 5.
 Demonstrate a robot that stops using a sensor - 6.
-Demonstrate a robot that follows a path for a length of time - Demonstrate a robot that determines distance, using rotational sensor - Demonstrate a robot that completes a maze or challenge course - 9.
+Demonstrate a robot that follows a path for a length of time - Demonstrate a robot that determines distance using rotational sensor - 8.
+Demonstrate a robot that completes a maze or challenge course - 9.
 Demonstrate a robot that does multiple tasks at same time - 10.
 Demonstrate any other robotics programming by exhibitor - 11.
-Poster showing activities and involvement in robotics project from the current year12.
-Poster explaining the differences among - machines, computers, and robots - 3.
+Poster showing activities and involvement in robotics project from the current year - 12.
+Poster explaining the differences among machines, computers, and robots - 13.
 Poster on the parts of a robot - 14.
 Poster on robotics related careers or industries - 15.
 Any other robotics related poster